Len42/OpAmpTester/README.md

 ### Features

-- Tests single, dual, and quad op amp chips that have the standard DIP pinout
+- Tests single, dual, and quad op amp DIP ICs that have the standard pinout
 - LEDs blinking = op amps working!
 - Powered by a 9-volt battery

 ### Usage

-The circuit board has separate sockets for single, dual, and quad op amp chips.
+The circuit board has separate sockets for single, dual, and quad op amp ICs.
 To test a chip, insert it in the appropriate socket and plug in a 9-volt battery.
 The LED(s) next to the chip should start blinking.
 If one or more of the LEDs don't blink, the chip is bad.

 ### Notes